 Portrait von Eva Menasse Credit: Katharina Gossow

-18:00 - 19:00
+18:00 - aprox.
+19:00

 Opening

-The well-known writer Eva Menasse will open the Dachstein Dialoge 2025 | International Festival for Tolerance.
+Award-winning writer Eva Menasse will open the Dachstein Dialoge 2025 | International Festival for Tolerance.

 Portrait Anton Gerzenberg Credit: Andrej Grilc

-19:30 - 21:30
+19:30 - aprox.
+21:30

-concert Anton Gerzenberg Kath.
+Concert Anton Gerzenberg Kath.
 Kirche in Filzmoos

 Opening Concert